gschmutz/kafka-workshop/05-producing-consuming-kafka-with-springboot/README.md

-# Using Kafka from Spring Boot
+# Using Kafka from Spring Boot using Kafka Spring

-In this workshop we will learn how to use the Spring Kafka abstraction from within a Spring Boot application.
+In this workshop we will learn how to use the **Spring Kafka** abstraction from within a Spring Boot application.
 We will implement both a consumer and a producer implementing the same behaviour as in [Workshop 4: Working with Kafka from Java](../04-producing-consuming-kafka-with-java).

-We will create two Spring Boot projects, one for the Producer and one for the Consumer, simulating two independent microservices interacting with eachother via events.
+We will create two Spring Boot projects, one for the **Producer** and one for the **Consumer**, simulating two independent microservices interacting with eachother via events.

 ## Create the Spring Boot Producer